Daniel Fridell

 Daniel Fridell (born 31 March 1967) is a Swedish film director and producer.

+His most famous film, Sökarna (The Searchers), was made while he was still in film school.
+Since then, he has directed around ten feature films and TV series, working with actors like Noomi Rapace, Alexander Skarsgård, Sofia Helin, Mischa Barton, Mads Mikkelsen, and Rebecca De Mornay.
+His films have received international awards and been included in festivals like Toronto International Film Festival, South by Southwest, Telluride Film Festival and Busan International Film Festival.

+Fridell's book One Word for Blood (Ett ord för blod), based on Faysa Idle's life, was named Sweden’s most important book in 2023 and topped the bestseller lists.
+His book series, Fridell & Hellström, includes Gangster Anonymous and the first book The Chess Player, which he co-wrote with Börge Hellström.

 Early life

 Daniel Fridell grew up in Stockholm, Sweden.
-According to an interview in Aftonbladet, Daniels grandmother, Saga Sjöberg, introduced him to filmmaking when at the age of six she gave him a Super 8 camera for Christmas.
+According to an interview in Aftonbladet, Daniels grandmother, Saga Sjöberg, introduced him to filmmaking when at the age of six she gave him a Super 8 film camera for Christmas.
 His first film "Squirrel Fight" featuring two Star Wars dolls and a squirrel premiered at the local daycare.

 Film career

 In 1993, while attending Kulturama Film Academy in Sweden, Daniel and actor Liam Norberg used the schools cameras at night and made the first of numerous Scandinavian hits, Sökarna (English:The Searchers) in 1993.
 The main actor Liam Norberg was arrested at the premiere for the film for the biggest robbery in Northern Europe.
 The film was accused to be financed with some of the 100 million Euros stolen from the bank but the film was still released throughout Scandinavia and went to #1 at the box office.
 While some of the cast went to prison, Daniel made Cry, an urban Romeo & Juliet that was also hit the Box Office and knocked off films like The Lion King from the #1 spot.
 Cry was in competition at the Tokyo Film Festival and won several prizes including best youth film at the Rotterdam Film Festival.

 Fridell spent the early 1990s at the European Filmakademie in Berlin where he studied under Wim Wenders and Jan de Bont.
 He was invited to Los Angeles to continue studying with De Bont who was filming Basic Instinct and Twister where Daniel simultaneously enrolled at the Judith Weston Academy for Directors and Actors in Santa Monica.

 He produced Under ytan in 1997, which became a success at the cinemas in Scandinavia, France and many other territories.
 It opened at the Montreal World Film Festival winning numerous awards and was officially selected for over 40 film festivals.
 Mikael Persbrandt and Johanna Sällström won major acting awards, as well it won awards for Best Film and Photo.
 USA Films optioned the remake rights and the film was sold to over 25 countries and distributed in the U.S by Phaedra.
 In the 1990s, it was also voted Best Swedish Feature by Swedish television.